-INCIDENT SPECIFIC GUIDELINES SECTION 6.
+SECTION 6.
+INCIDENT SPECIFIC GUIDELINES

-Calgary Office Medical Emergency 6.1
+6.1 Calgary Office Medical Emergency

-- ☐ Dial 911 to report the injury or illness and request an ambulance. - ☐ Give the dispatcher: - Your name - Telephone number - Floor location and if known, the type of emergency - Building address: 308 4th Avenue SW, Calgary - ☐ Notify Reception who in turn will notify the Office Services Supervisor or secondly, the Facilities Coordinator.
+- ☐ Dial 911 to report the injury or illness and request an ambulance. - ☐ Give the dispatcher: - Your name - o Telephone number - o Floor location and if known, the type of emergency - Building address: 308 4th Avenue SW, Calgary - Notify Reception who in turn will notify the Office Services Supervisor or secondly, the Facilities Coordinator.
 If neither is available, Reception will notify Bentall Security.